 Sales of sourdough bread are increasing as more and more shoppers are looking for a tastier and healthier alternative to bread produced using fast, Chorelywood fermentation methods.
 There are many commercially produced loaves on sale that are called sourdough that are not actually sourdough.
 This is because the flavour and process both use the same word.
 So if you are someone who finds sourdough easier to digest differentiating between sourdough flavour and sourdough is essential.

-I’ve previously written about of some of my favourite sourdough bakeries, but there are many more across the country producing wonderful bread.
+I’ve previously written about some of my favourite sourdough bakeries, but there are many more across the country producing wonderful bread.
 Here is a further list of some of the bakeries, large and small, where skilled bakers are making sourdough loaves that come highly recommended by their customers.

 East of England